Adversarial graph burning densities: Introduction

 In traditional graph burning there is a choice of where to place the fires, but the process is otherwise deterministic.
 In this paper, we modify the setup for burning densities to define an adversarial `game'.
-In this game there are two players, Builder and Arsonist, who play as follows: Given a function $f(n)$, known to both players, at time step $n$, \begin{itemize} \item Builder adds $f(n)$ vertices to $G_{n-1}$ and edges incident to these new vertices to create a connected graph $G_n$, \item the fire spreads, and \item Arsonist selects an additional fire source $v_n$. \end{itemize} Note that the definition of burning density does not require $G_n$ to be connected, but we impose this restriction in order to prevent Builder from playing the trivial strategy of adding $f(n)$ independent vertices.
+In this game there are two players, Builder and Arsonist, who play as follows: given a function $f: \mathbb{Z}^+ \to \mathbb{Z}_{\ge 0}$, known to both players, and beginning with an empty graph $G_0$, at time step $n \ge 1$, \begin{itemize} \item Builder adds $f(n)$ vertices to $G_{n-1}$ and edges incident to these new vertices to create a connected graph $G_n$, \item the fire spreads, and \item Arsonist selects an additional fire source $v_n$. \end{itemize} As before, we use $V_n$ to refer to the set of vertices of $G_n$ and $B_n$ to refer to the set of vertices of $G_n$ that are burning at the conclusion of step $n$ of the process.
+Note that the definition of burning density does not require $G_n$ to be connected, but we impose this restriction in order to prevent Builder from playing the trivial strategy of adding $f(n)$ independent vertices.
 In this game (that goes on forever), Arsonist wins if the burning density is $\delta(\mathbf{G}, \mathbf{v}) =1$ and Builder wins if $\overline{\delta}(\mathbf{G}, \mathbf{v}) < 1$.
 That is, Arsonist wins if they can eventually burn all but a negligible fraction of the vertices and Builder wins if they can eventually guarantee that for all time steps going forward, a constant fraction of the vertices are unburned.
 If $\overline{\delta}(\mathbf{G}, \mathbf{v}) = 1$ but $\underline{\delta}(\mathbf{G}, \mathbf{v}) < 1$, which is to say if the burning density does not exist but the proportion of burning vertices approaches $1$ infinitely often, we say that neither player wins and the game ends in a draw.
 Assume that both Builder and Arsonist play `perfectly': among all possible choices, they always choose the best.

 One may equivalently view this game as measuring the worst-case burning density of a graph burning process in which the graphs are known to be connected and the orders of the graphs to be burned are known, but the specific choice of $G_n$ is only revealed on turn $n$.